saltyorg/docs/docs/sandbox/apps/n8n.md

 ---
 <!-- END SALTBOX MANAGED OVERVIEW SECTION -->

-???+ warning "Outdated role marked for deprecation"
+???+warning "Outdated role marked for deprecation"

     This role is no longer aligned with upstream changes and may not work as expected.